kennethritley/Hiber-Test/README.md

  Additionally I set up a PostgreSQL database on Port 5431 (5432 is default) and created a table "Person" with rows id = int4, name = varchar.

+# STEP 2

+Once you have all the Hibernate jarfiles (in /lib) you will need to tell your IDE to use these files as resources, just the same way you tell your IDE which database driver to use.
+HOW you do this depends on which IDE you are using.

+# STEP 3

+Normally you would start by configuring "hibernate.cfg.xml" to tell Hibernate about what database you are using (PostgreSQL, MySQL, SQL Server, etc.) and to tell Hiberate about which other XML files are used to describe your tables/POJOs.
+But in this example, this file has already been configured.

+# STEP 4

+Normally you would create an XML file that describes each POJO, e.g. what the attributes are and what their datatypes are.
+Since this example uses one POJO named Person, we have a single XML file named "Person.hbm.xml".
+But in this example, this file has already been configured.

 ## Javadocs